georgepaterson/coding-conventions/README.md

 ### Coding style

-Extension and maintenance of code is reliant on the developer understanding their peers code.
+Extension and maintenance of code is reliant on the developer understanding peer written code.
 Code should be self descriptive, use whitespace and include verbose commenting.
 Concatenation and minification of code before deployment will eliminate overhead on production code.

 ### Indentation